idealparable/BibleQ/BibleIsAntiSlavery.md

 Even today we can have categorical ways in English to describe that, like what I said right there; "anyone under any sense of authority, whether right or wrong" to expand it a bit.

 So now I can say "ANYONE UNDER AUTHORITY IS ANYONE UNDER AUTHORITY!

 Do you, Mr. Skeptic, condone any cases of anyone being under authority in any sense?
 HMMMM?
 If you do, you must be EEEEEEEVIL!
 AND if you whine that there are different senses, it's excusegesis and excusegetics!"

 Of course, if we did that, without first clarifying we don't literally think that's a good argument (other than that it IS a valid reductio ad absurdum of this foolish skeptic's argument), they could attack us for that.

 And if we instead build a proper case like this, they can just cherrypick parts of it.
 "GASP!
-LOGICIANBONES IS PRO-SLAVERY!
+THIS GUY IS PRO-SLAVERY!
 HE SAID SOME SENSES OF SLAVERY ARE GOOD!"

 And the skeptic can carefully refrain from every bothering to build a proper case, and use a cheat of shirking answering reductio ad absurdum challenge questions like "Tell me, is it ever okay for someone to be under authority of someone else in any sense?
 Slaves are under authority in a sense, so being under authority is being under authority!
 Don't play word games to get out of it!
 That's lame!"